 The Court, however, refused to apply the "principle of a fine that is economically optimal".
 According to the Court, under a purely economic or arithmetical approach, the sentence could not be tailored to the particular situation of the accused organization; nor would it take account of the "cascading economic consequences" resulting from economic crimes.
 The calculation of the fine would therefore have to take into account deadweight loss - that is, the loss of economic efficiency that follows an inefficient distribution of resources - an approach recommended in 2012 by the Federal Court in Canada v.
-Maxzone Auto Parts (Canada) (see our bulletin on this judgment).
+Maxzone Auto Parts (Canada).